-If you love fantastic toppings on bread and muffins check out my apple praline bread, jumbo pumpkin spice muffins with streusel topping or cinnamon nut coffee ring.
+If you love fantastic toppings on bread and muffins check out my apple praline bread, jumbo pumpkin spice muffins with streusel topping, or cinnamon nut coffee ring.
 All are company worthy so why not put on a pot of coffee and invite a friend over.

-- 1/2 cup sugar
+- ½ cup sugar

 - 2 tablespoons cinnamon

-- 1/2 cup pecans, chopped
+- ½ cup pecans chopped

-- 1/2 cup plus 2 tablespoons butter, at room temperature
+- ½ cup plus 2 tablespoons butter at room temperature

-- 1 3/4 cup all-purpose flour
+- 1 ¾ cup all-purpose flour

-- 1 1/4 teaspoon baking powder
+- 1 ¼ teaspoon baking powder

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 3/4 cup sugar
+- ¾ cup sugar

-- 2 teaspoons vanilla
+- 2 teaspoons pure vanilla extract

-- 2 eggs
+- 2 large eggs